chassor/Erlang-project/README.md

 <h3>Submaster: </h3>
 Do the next stages for every other node, every node will be a population of NN's.

-start erlang shell and isert the node name
+start erlang shell and insert the node name

 ```sh
 erl -sname nodex
 ```